vercel/edge-runtime/.changeset/slimy-seals-confess.md

 '@edge-runtime/primitives': patch
 ---

 Reverts the removal of `Headers#getAll` introduced in #586 for compatibility reasons.
-It is still marked as deprecated, as `Headers.getSetCookie` is the prefferred method now.
+It is still marked as deprecated, as `Headers.getSetCookie` is the preferred method now.